Aartichoudhary04/UNP_Project_MSEXCEL_AdventureWorks/README.md

   -Contributed to the development of KPIs to track important metrics

- - Created slicers to interact and visualise the data
+  -Created slicers to interact and visualise the data

 -Link: https://www.canva.com/design/DAF75l3hd20/tm43nqqKbr8OYzo2ESTZxw/edit